People judge a home on the market by its curb appeal, and tidy shrubs make for good curb appeal. |

 As I pruned today, I thought of you, my reader.
 Here are my tips for getting this work done with the least amount of effort.When shrubbery is groomed, it gives people the message that the people who live here take good care of their entire property. |

-Prune back foundation shrubs so there are at least two feet between them and the house.
+Prune foundation shrubs so there are at least two feet between them and the house.
 The siding on a house needs room to breathe.
 In fire-prone areas, keep vegetation even further away.

-If your house is not going to be listed for sale in the immediate future, be more bold with your pruning.
+If your house is not going to be listed for sale in the immediate future, be bold with your pruning.
 Cutting back overgrown shrubs causes them to put out new growth.
 But different plants respond differently to being cut back, so identify the plant and research how pruning affects it.
+A good place for this kind of information is your local County Extension Service, Master Gardening Program, or gardening center.

 This kind of yard work can have you working up a sweat.
 If it's cold out, dress in layers; if it's hot out, remember to stay hydrated.